-- A. Under the Company's Articles of Incorporation, the current year's earnings, if any, shall be distributed in the following methods and order: - (a) Pay all taxes. - (b) Offset prior years' operating losses. - (c) 10% of the remaining amount shall be set aside as legal reserve. - (d) Set aside or reverse a special reserve in accordance with related laws. - The remaining earnings shall be distributed as dividends to shareholders which shall be proposed by the Board of Directors and resolved by the shareholders, The Board of Directors may decide not to distribute earnings for operation needs. - B. As the Company is engaged in information technology, which is a rapidly advance and growing market, the dividend policy of the Company is based on the Company's capital expenditure requirement and optimal financial plan for long-term operations.
+- A. Under the Company's Articles of Incorporation, the current year's earnings, if any, shall be distributed in the following methods and order: - (a) Pay all taxes. - (b) Offset prior years' operating losses. - (c) 10% of the remaining amount shall be set aside as legal reserve. - (d) Set aside or reverse a special reserve in accordance with related laws.

+The remaining earnings shall be distributed as dividends to shareholders which shall be proposed by the Board of Directors and resolved by the shareholders, The Board of Directors may decide not to distribute earnings for operation needs.

+- B. As the Company is engaged in information technology, which is a rapidly advance and growing market, the dividend policy of the Company is based on the company capital expenditure requirement and optimal financial plan for long-term operations.
 When the Board of Directors propose the distribution of retained earnings after deducting (a)~(d) above, the Board of Directors will propose the distribution of cash dividends and share dividends based on the operating requirements.
 Cash dividends shall comprise not less than 10% of total dividends distributed.
 However, the proportion of cash dividend could be adjusted based on the operating situation of current year. - C. Except for covering accumulated deficit or issuing new stocks or cash to shareholders in proportion to their share ownership, the legal reserve shall not be used for any other purpose.
 The use of legal reserve for the issuance of stocks or cash to shareholders in proportion to their share ownership is permitted, provided that the distribution of the reserve is limited to the portion in excess of 25% of the Company's paid-in capital. - D. In accordance with the regulations, the Company shall set aside special reserve from the debit balance on other equity items at the balance sheet date before distributing earnings.
-When debit balance on other equity items is reversed subsequently, the reversed amount could be included in the distributable earnings.

-E. Distribution of retained earnings:

-(a) On July 30, 2021 and June 19, 2020, the shareholders during their meeting resolved the distribution of the 2020 and 2019 retained earnings, respectively.
+When debit balance on other equity items is reversed subsequently, the reversed amount could be included in the distributable earnings. - E. Distribution of retained earnings: - (a) On June 23, 2022, the shareholders during their meeting resolved the distribution of 2021 retained earnings, and on July 30, 2021, the shareholders during their meeting resolved the distribution of 2020 retained earnings.
 The distribution of retained earnings is as follows: